copernicus-mogley/zkav.club/README.md

 * [Partner Communities](#partner-communities)
 * [Thank You to Our Sponsors and Donors!](#thank-you-to-our-sponsors-and-donors)
 * [Become a Patron](#become-a-patron)

-### ZconVI Clip Games

-The [ZconVI Clip Games](https://free2z.com/ZKAV.club/zpage/zcon6-clips) are NOW ACTIVE.
-JOIN NOW!

-Judging will begin 48 hours after the end of the ZconVI Community Recap on Sunday 2025.03.09 at 23:45 UTC.
-Your winners will be announced during the Zcash Global Friday Lounge on 2025.03.14 at 16:00 UTC.

-For full game details: [ZconVI Clip Games](https://free2z.com/ZKAV.club/zpage/zcon6-clips)

 ### Zk Av Club Foundry